Skip to content

 • Minor: A mild, infrequent disruption that does little to no harm to stakeholders.
 Can be communicated and resolved quickly; not likely to cause reputational harm.

-• Temporary access issues
+• Website outages or access issues

-• Power outages
+• Power outages or minor vandalism

 When should bad news be communicated?